ParmenidesSartre/Suicide-Rates-Overview-1985-to-2016/README.md

 | 25 - 34  years |     12.19     |
 | 15 - 24 years  |      8.95     |
 | 5 - 14 years   |      0.62     |

+Conclusion : It seems that people commit suicide more when they are older.